zephyrproject-rtos/zephyr/doc/services/rtio/index.rst

 descriptors entirely.
 Meaning the hardware can potentially do more than ever.

 There is a small cost to each RTIO context and iodev.
-This cost could be weighed against using a thread for each concurent I/O operation or custom queues and threads per peripheral.
+This cost could be weighed against using a thread for each concurrent I/O operation or custom queues and threads per peripheral.
 RTIO is much lower cost than that.

 Examples